Kongduino/Maix_Amigo/README.md

 ## LoRa_Tester.py

 This sample app builds a touch-screen menu that allows me to do some basic LoRa distance tests.
 I'm planning to add at some point a GPS module, so that I can calculate the distance, with the Haversine formula.
 The app itself works well enough, and can send PINGs, and displays incoming messages withh RSSI and SNR.

+### camera_test.py

+This small script acquires continuously a 320x240 photo and displays it, while printing the fps in the serial terminal.